 Van Jones Biography

-Van Jones is an American Emmy award-winning host and contributor working for CNN.
+Van Jones is an American Emmy award-winning journalist, holding the position of host and contributor at CNN.
 He first joined the network as a host of Crossfire in June 2013.
-Jones is the co-founder of various non-profit organizations, a political commentator, lawyer and a three-time New York Times bestselling author.
+Jones is the co-founder of different non-profit organizations, a political commentator, lawyer and a three-time New York Times bestselling author.
 He is also a Podcast host of #UncommonGround on Amazon Music.